How can I get invited?

 Living with your peers

 Students attending the same summer course often wish to live in the same building.
 However, we are unable to reserve rooms for groups.
 That is why we recommend that students, who wish to live with their peers, simply book rooms in the same residence.
 Please note that we cannot guarantee a specific number of vacant rooms in the same residences.
-The chances of finding accommodation together as a group are highest in these four dorms, where we have the most rooms:
+The chances of finding accommodation together as a group are highest in these dorms, where we have the most rooms:

 If you also plan to study in the fall